Date of Degree

 Includes bibliographical references (pages 72-80).

 Copyright 2006 Smita Rajshekhar Rao

 Rao, Smita Rajshekhar.
 "Foot and ankle mechanics in individuals with diabetes mellitus and neuropathy."
-PhD diss., University of Iowa, 2006.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2006.